 Welcome to 1st Step Learning Center.
-We are owned and operated by Troy Methodist Church.
+We are owned and operated by Troy United Methodist Church.
 Please know we feel that we have your most important possession when your child is with us.
 We maintain an open door policy, so please feel free to stop by at any time.

 This handbook is provided to inform you of our policies and procedures.
 We hope that it will answer any of your questions.
-If you have any concerns that are not covered in this handbook, please feel free to contact the Director at 667-7748.
+If you have any concerns that are not covered in this handbook, please feel free to contact the Coordinator at 667-6241 x13.
 As special events arise, we will be sending home notes to inform you of what is going to be happening at 1st Step Learning Center.